 The biggest mistake I see here is what people choose for Hashtags.
 Most people will Hashtag what a post is about, which seems rather logical.
-But if you are wanting to get in front of a certain audience, then it makes more sense to use Hashtags that your audience would search for.
+But if you want to get in front of a certain audience, then it makes more sense to use Hashtags that your audience would search for.

-You can also create brand-specific Hashtags (i.e. try searching #kakapproved) to make it easy for people to find your business.
+You can also create brand-specific Hashtags (i.e., try searching #kakapproved) to make it easy for people to find your business.
 For this tactic, consistency is crucial.

-If you perform these tasks for all your posts, you will definitely be a forerunner in the digital world.
+If you perform these tasks for all your posts, you will be a forerunner in the digital world.
 I hope this was of help to you.
 I wish you all the best.

-If you have any questions or need a social media manager, feel free to reach out to us and we will get you to the right people.
+If you have any questions or need a social media manager, feel free to reach out to us, and we will get you to the right people.

 Looking for a digital marketing consultant?
 Kak Varley Marketing provides digital marketing services such as SEO, PPC, and Social media Marketing to help their clients grow their online presence.
 Contact us below.